 Volunteer Markham (aka IMVC) offers a comprehensive information and referral service (I&R) to the general public.
-The geographical area served shall be the City of Markham.
+The geographical area served shall be the City of Markham and surrounding communities.
 This can include non-profit organizations elsewhere that service Markham.

 Inclusion in the database listed on the Website is free and is not dependent upon the purchase of a membership, products or separate advertising space from Volunteer Markham.